Surely ones needs a certain amount of things with which to make art?

 My generously sized art room is stuffed full with art and craft materials.
 Yet at art school I managed with a tiny studio space, it was no more than 1 metre wide and 2 metres long, and all my art materials had to fit inside.
 But it didn’t stop me from making art – I made far more art than I do now.

-But ultimately I think having too many art materials actually hinders creativity.
+But having too many art materials can hinder creativity.
 Not only do excess materials clutter up your studio leaving no room to make art but there is a point where it’s easy to forget if you even own the stuff, so you are not even aware of the so called possibilities in the room.

 So I guess I have talked myself into clearing out my studio!